BristolComputing/xrootd-se/README.md

-# xrootd-se
+# xrootd storage element

-XrootD SE deployment
+This repository provides the necessary Docker images and config files to run an xrootd storage element in either standalone (1 node) or clustered (1 redirector + N servers).
+Configuration examples are provided for HDFS and POSIX storage backends, but the Docker images are built with HDFS dependencies (Java, xrootd-hdfs, hadoop client).

 ## Prerequisites

 ### storage super-user

-The storage system, e.g. HDFS, needs to know the `xrootd` user which should have the same UID
+The storage system, e.g. HDFS, needs to know the `xrootd` user which should have the same UID across the cluster

 ### Docker